Remodeling Investment Range Contingencies: Things to Plan for ‘Just In Case’

 Experienced contractors are able to accommodate client requests at any stage of the remodel, and build adequate contingencies into their contracts to handle such requests.
 Further examples of these changes requested by the homeowner might include a suggestion to upgrade or modify an original plan or equipment while a wall is open for electrical work, or suggesting an upgraded finish in the kitchen that wasn’t part of the original design plan.
 These examples add costs and materials, as well as labor, but as long as the there is room prepared in your contingency investment range, these upgrades can be a good idea to enhance your dream space.
 And, if you don’t end up using the entire planned contingency, great job!
 This means that you and your remodeling contractor did efficient preconstruction planning.

 While unexpected events and changes can affect your remodel investment, working with an experienced design build contractor and including a 5-20% buffer on your investment range helps to cover contingencies and anticipate the unexpected.
-Request a consultation today with Gordon Reese Construction, Inc. to have your remodel contract and investment contingencies reviewed by one of our experienced design consultants.
+Request a consultation today with Gordon Reese Design Build to have your remodel contract and investment contingencies reviewed by one of our experienced design consultants.